-Another very important aspect is the fire safety.
-If designed well, these glazed panels offer an easy access for firefighters.
+Another very important aspect is fire safety.
+If designed well, these glazed panels offer easy access for firefighters.
 But they may trap smoke and poisonous substances within the enclosed space.
-So, curtain walls can play both the tormentor and saviour in case emergencies.
+So, curtain walls can play both the tormentor and saviour in case of emergencies.

 The most common method of installation is a lightweight aluminium frame with infill panels made of glass fixed to the frame.
-This can be custom designed and manufactured according to the colour, shade and tint thereby offering a wide choice of a façade design.
+This can be custom-designed and manufactured according to the colour, shade and tint thereby offering a wide choice of façade design.

 Designing of the Curtain Wall

-The success of a curtain wall system depends on two important features that are the quality of gaskets, sealants and the quality of installation of the panels to the main frame.
-Therefore, curtain walls and the sealants require regular maintenance to maximize its life.
-A typical life of any curtain wall generally being 10-15 years.
-The most common framing system is anodized aluminium which has to be cleaned time to time to prevent corrosion of aluminium.
+The success of a curtain wall system depends on two important features that are the quality of gaskets, and sealants and the quality of installation of the panels to the main frame.
+Therefore, curtain walls and sealants require regular maintenance to maximize their life.
+The typical life of any curtain wall generally is 10-15 years.
+The most common framing system is anodized aluminium which has to be cleaned from time to time to prevent corrosion of aluminium.
 Sometimes, it needs re-coating or re-anodizing also.